biosfood/Traffic-simulator/README.md

 For a scientific paper I will have to write in school, I am writing a traffic simulator, because I want to learn something new.

-Currently, I have a rather good road editor going, cars drivig coming soon! :)
+For now, I can edit the road network and there are even cars driving around from spawn points to different exits.

 ## screenshot